 In day-ahead timeframe, steps 1 to 5 are performed twice, followed by one final validation session.

 In case of a violation of operational security limits on cross-border relevant network elements, multiple measures in multiple TSO networks may be necessary.
-As a result, a close coordination between TSOs and RSCs is essential to ensure the most effective and economically efficient Remedial Actions (RAs).
+As a result, a close coordination between TSOs and RCCs is essential to ensure the most effective and economically efficient Remedial Actions (RAs).